NimaTorbati/PumaSubmit/README.md

 # Puma Challenge
-We are LSM(Lymphoid Structure Miner) team from DPU (Danube Private University).
+This repository contains the LSM team's code developed for the Panoptic Segmentation of Nuclei and Tissue in Advanced Melanoma (PUMA) Challenge [(https://puma.grand-challenge.org/#panoptic-segmentation-of-nuclei-and-tissue-in-advanced-melanoma)].
+The model weights can be found here: [(https://huggingface.co/datasets/NiToLSM/PumaWeightsNiTo_LSM)].

-This repository contains implementation details of PUMA challenge https://puma.grand-challenge.org/#panoptic-segmentation-of-nuclei-and-tissue-in-advanced-melanoma.
+Acknowledgment:
-Please find model weights here: https://huggingface.co/datasets/NiToLSM/PumaWeightsNiTo_LSM.
+This project has been conducted through a joint WWTF-funded project (Grant ID: 10.47379/LS23006) between the Medical University of Vienna and Danube Private University.